Komodo794/Simple-Write-1/README.md

 # Simple-Write-1
-Text Editor for Windows 98
+Text Editor for Windows, Currently only these versions are natively supported:
+- Windows 98 SE